inferno-pytorch/inferno/docs/readme.md

 trainer.cuda(devices=[0, 1, 2, 3])
 ```

-__Pro-tip__: Say you only want to use GPUs 0, 3, 5 and 7 (your colleagues might love you for that).
+__Pro-tip__: Say you only want to use GPUs 0, 3, 5 and 7 (your colleagues might love you for this).
 Before running your training script, simply:
 ```bash
 $ export CUDA_VISIBLE_DEVICES=0,3,5,7
 $ python train.py